najam1997/Broken-Authorization/README.md

 ## Vulnerability difficulty and Exploitation details
 1. Difficulty: Easy
-2. Exploitation: Register a user through the email admin@admin.com and perform account takeover.
+2. Exploitation: Signup 2 users, first with the email of admin@admin.com and second with your own email.
+Login with your own email and perform account takeover of the admin user.